willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 ~ 3 min total

-For natural samples phase image can be really useful to see 3D structure of sample (especially when attenuation is low)
+For natural samples phase image can be really useful to see 3D structure of sample (especially when attenuation is low) Often the best LED2SAMPLE distance to use is 5mm LARGER than measured value (give more redundancy in recovery)

 USEFUL GITHUB COMMANDS
 git reset --hard origin/main    # Pulls the main repo regardless of any mess in the current working tree (overriding current device)